-2.2 The draft budget includes provision for 'contractual' and other unavoidable rises in expenditure (e.g., inflation and changes in interest rates), as well as inflation on income from the Council's discretionary fees and charges.
-This includes:

-- the current increase in inflation rates is expected to be relatively short term, with forecasts indicating general running costs will increase by 4% in 2022/23 reducing to 2.6% in 2023/24 and 2.1% in 2024/25.
+- 2.2 The proposed budget includes provision for 'contractual' and other unavoidable rises in expenditure (e.g. inflation and changes in interest rates), as well as inflation on income from the Council's discretionary fees and charges.
+This includes: - The current increase in inflation rates is expected to be relatively short term, with forecasts indicating general running costs will increase by 4% in 2022/23 reducing to 2.6% in 2023/24 and 2.1% in 2024/25.
 There is expected to be particular pressure on utilities and increases of 55% for gas and 38% for electricity have been built in for 2022/23.
 Insurance is expected to increase by 15%, primarily due to rebuild costs.
-The impact of increased interest in 2022/23 from the previously assumed baseline of 2% is an additional net cost of £314k; - low interest rates continue to impact on investment returns, with 2022/23 budget levels being £270k lower than pre-pandemic levels.an increase in Internal Drainage Board (IDB) levies of 8.7% over the 3 years to 2024/25 (Danvm IDB's levy is increasing by £53k or 10% in line with their equalisation plan) taking the total levies from £1.759m in 2021/22 to £2.050m in 2024/25; - a 2% provision for an annual pay award with the budget statement indicating an end to wider public sector pay restraint; - the announcement of an increase in national insurance contributions by 1.25% increases employer contributions by £57k in 2022/23; and - a 5% vacancy factor to help mitigate the rising pay bill and manage other cost pressures within the budget. - 2.3 £192k of annual discretionary growth is included from 2022/23 (see Appendix B), including: - reduction in planning income by £143k to reflect longer term underlying trends; - increase in planning enforcement resource £34k; and - IT software costs for additional security £15k. - 2.4 In addition the following contingencies are also included: - A contingency to deal with the on-going impacts of Covid £750k in 2022/23; and - £750k one-off increase in staffing capacity and related support for the implementation of Local Government Re-organisation.
+The impact of increased interest in 2022/23 from the previously assumed baseline of 2% is an additional net cost of £358k. - Low interest rates continue to impact on investment returns, with 2022/23 budget levels being £270k lower than pre-pandemic levels.an increase in Internal Drainage Board (IDB) levies of 8.7% over the 3 years to 2024/25 (Danvm IDB's levy is increasing by £53k or 10% in line with their equalisation plan) - taking the total levies from £1.759m in 2021/22 to £2.050m in 2024/25; - A 2% provision for an annual pay award with the budget statement indicating an end to wider public sector pay restraint; - The announcement of an increase in national insurance contributions by 1.25% increases employer contributions by £57k in 2022/23. - a 5% vacancy factor to help mitigate the rising pay bill and manage other cost pressures within the budget - 2.3 £192k of annual discretionary growth is included from 2022/23 (see Appendix B), including: - Reduction in planning income by £143k to reflect longer term underlying trends - Increase in planning enforcement resource £34k - IT software costs for additional security £15k - 2.4 In addition the following contingencies are also included: - A contingency to deal with the on-going impacts of Covid £750k was included in the draft budget however given the recent surge in the Omicron variant and the potential for further uncertainty ahead, it may be prudent to increase this up to £1m in 2022/23, with an additional £250k drawn from reserves should this be necessary.
+The Executive are asked to consider this variation to the proposed budget;

+• £750k one-off increase in staffing capacity and related support for the implementation of Local Government Re-organisation.

-Whilst the draft budget proposals include provision for these issues, further work is needed to fully assess the impacts.
+Whilst the budget proposals include provision for these issues, further work is needed to fully assess the impacts.